nus-cs2103/website-base/admin/project-v15.md

 **Grading:**

 * Your performance in the practical exam will be considered for your final grade (under the _QA_ category and under _Implementation_ category, about 10 marks in total).
-* You will lose marks if you missed too many bugs in the product you tested or your evaluation/estimates are significantly off from the evaluator consensus. %%&nbsp;Explanation: we penalize if your inputs don't seem be be based on a sincere effort to test/evaluate.%%
+* You will be graded based on many bugs in the product you tested and how far off your evaluation/estimates are from the evaluator consensus. %%&nbsp;Explanation: we understand that you have limited expertise in this area; hence, we penalize only if your inputs don't seem be be based on a sincere effort to test/evaluate.%%
 * The bugs found in your product by others will affect your v1.5 marks.
 You will be given a chance to reject false-positive bug reports.